-What Does it Mean to Be a CF Carrier?
+What does it mean to be a CF carrier?

-Carriers of a single CF gene are healthy and do not have CF or CF symptoms.
-To be diagnosed with CF you need to receive a CF gene mutation from each parent.

-If both parents are carriers of a CF gene mutation, the chance of having a child with CF is one in four (or 25%), for each pregnancy.
+Carriers of a single CF gene are healthy and do not have CF. To be diagnosed with CF you need to receive a CF gene mutation from each parent.
+If both parents are carriers of a CF gene mutation, the chance of having a child with CF is one in four (or 25%), for each pregnancy they have together.

-What if There is No Family History of CF?
+What if there is no family history of CF?

-Almost all children born with CF are born to parents who have no family history, so, having no family history does not mean you are not a carrier.
+Almost all children born with CF are born to parents who have no known family history so, having no family history does not mean you are not a carrier.
 Most carriers do not know that they are carriers.

-What if I Have a Family History of CF?
+What if I have a family history of CF?

 If you do have a family history of CF and you would like to know your carrier status, speak to your doctor.

-Give them as much information as possible e.g. the name and DOB of the family member who has CF or is a carrier should be entered on the request form, as well as the specific gene mutation and the year of diagnosis/screening if known.
-This will ensure you are tested for that specific gene muation as well as other common CF gene changes.
+Give them as much information as possible: the name and date of birth of the family member who has CF or is a carrier should be entered on the request form and if known, add the specific gene mutation and the year of diagnosis or screening.

+This will ensure you are tested for that specific gene mutation as well as other common CF gene changes.

-Should I Be Screened?
+Should I be screened?